 Lymphocyte T-Cell Immunomodulator may not be a cure for FeLV or FIV, but when effective, it aids in the treatment of these deadly diseases by restoring (modulating) your cat’s normal immune system.

-How Lymphocyte T-Cell Immunomodulator FeLV and FIV Treatment is Administered
+How to Administer the Lymphocyte T-Cell Immunomodulator FeLV and FIV Treatment

-Lymphocyte T-Cell Immunomodulator is administered by a veterinarian with a simple, painless injection under your cat’s skin.
+It is simple, involving a painless injection under your cat’s skin.

 - Induction of T-cell maturation by a cloned line of thymic epithelium (TEPI)